Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 The fundamental loop choke is a sneaky, fast attack from open guard—both top and bottom!
-Making this move even more sneaky, several rolling variations have cropped up over the past 20 years or so, sometimes entering the world stage in dramatic fashion.
+What makes this move even more sneaky are the several rolling variations that have cropped up over the past 20 years or so, sometimes entering the world stage in dramatic fashion.
 Here are a few different versions you can try out, determining one or two that work best for you (or, just use all of them in combination).

 Arm Trap Variation